frostoven/ram_os/README.md

   your OS into a ramdisk.
 This means that you run the risk of accidentally saving files to RAM, which is cleared on reboot.

+## My Wi-Fi / USB device / whatever isn't working

+When you run this script, some parts of your OS effectively become read-only, including the parts responsible for accepting new software and hardware connections.

+Please connect all your Wi-Fi and USB devices *before* running this script, and everything should work fine.

 ## Instructions

 Dependencies: awk, bash 4 or higher, cat, du, echo, GNU grep, mount, readlink,